SyedCodes98/syed-demo/README.md

 # syed-demo
-This is my first Git repositiory
+This is my first Git repository
 <br>
 Author-syed ehtisham